 - In an area of policy where initiatives are common, there is a need to sharpen focus and streamline learning

-South Yorkshire Futures will provide an overall structure for coherent improvement through three strands of intervention (Preparation, Performance, Aspiration) delivering coordinated action, and broadly structured around different life stages.
+South Yorkshire Futures will provide an overall structure for coherent improvement through three strands of intervention (Early Years, Performance, Aspiration) delivering coordinated action broadly structured around different life stages.

 Read more about why South Yorkshire Futures was developed.
 (The Challenge)